kolibreath/Notes/java/javaTraps.md

 - for class and for variables : both are accessiable from the whole project, the whole world.

 ## protected

 the protected and private modifiers cannot be applied to class.
 - using the protected modifier, the classes inherit the it will can acess to the protected variables and methods.
 - the protected member of class A which is inherited by class B, inside B.java file, the member of A can be accessible.
 If in another file C, an instance of B, b is created, as long as the C.java and A.java is in the same package, whatever inside B can be accessiable.

 as for the protected members inside B.java, the members can be accessible as long as B.java and C.java in the same package.

 ## private

 - for the class it only
 - encapsulating

 # import keyword
+import other classes(.java) files from another package.
+The class must be public class only

 # package
 the name of the package is corresponding with the name of file directory